Eriko Sato

 Eriko Sato (佐藤 江梨子, Satō Eriko) is a Japanese actress.
 She is also a former gravure idol and made her debut in 1998.

 Early life

 Sato was born in Sapporo, Hokkaido, and raised in Tokyo.

 Career

-Sato starred in Hideaki Anno's 2004 comedy film Cutie Honey and Koji Shiraishi's 2007 horror film Carved.
+Sato starred in Hideaki Anno's 2004 comedy film Cutie Honey and Kōji Shiraishi's 2007 horror film Carved.

 She has also appeared in films such as Daihachi Yoshida's 2007 black comedy film Funuke Show Some Love, You Losers!, Kazuya Konaka's 2010 science fiction film Nanase Futatabi and Junji Sakamoto's 2010 mystery film Strangers in the City.

 She co-starred in Tsuyoshi Inoue's 2010 drama film The Town's Children with Mirai Moriyama.